 It turns out that designing systems to automatically detect and handle failures is significantly less expensive then going to extraordinary lengths to try to prevent any errors from happening in the first place.
 It means the time that would have been spent in prevention can now be spent creating more value.
 It means happier, more productive employees who can spend their time creating new features instead of fire fighting problems in old ones.

 And the result, gloriously, is a vastly improved experience as customers are rarely exposed to issues in a system that’s able to automatically and seamlessly handle them “under the hood” without their notice.

-I see a parallel in how our organizations handle “failures” in everything going according to plan.
-We spend more energy ensuring that we’re on track with plans then we do monitoring our environment for changes.
+I see a parallel in how our organizations treat everything not going according to our plans that we laid out so nicely at the start of each fiscal year as “failures.”
+We spend more energy ensuring that we’re on track with plans then we do monitoring our environment for changes and opportunities.

 We run our organizations with the assumption that everything will go as expected.
 That our plans will work out as anticipated.
 We’ll deliver what we planned to deliver.
 Sell what we planned to sell.
 That our markets, customers, partners, competitors, employees will continue operating as we expect.

 We deliver our new product, three years in the making… and nobody wants it because the world has changed while we were busy creating it.

 A company from a different industry blindsides us by entering our market with a product that effectively renders ours obsolete.